espruino/EspruinoDocs/peripherals/Television.md

 ### Wiring

-The VGA specification requires that video signals be 0.7v peak-to-peak.
-The signals that come out of Espruino will be 3.3v peak to peak, so if you don't want to risk damage your VGA display then you will need to use resistors to reduce the voltage.
+The VGA specification requires that the video signal is 0.7v peak-to-peak (Hsync and Vsync are 5v).
+The signals that come out of Espruino will be 3.3v peak to peak, so if you don't want to risk damage your VGA display then you will need to use resistors to reduce the voltage of the video (monitors will be fine with the 3.3v Hsync and Vsync signals).

 You'll need:

 * A VGA connector (or old VGA cable)
-* 3x 100 Ohm resistors
+* 1x 100 Ohm resistor
-* 3x 330 Ohm resistors
+* 1x 330 Ohm resistor

 Connect:

 * A7 to one end of a 330 Ohm resistor, and the other end to VGA pin 1,2, or 3 (or all 3 - these are the Red, Green and Blue wires).
 Also connect this to GND via the 100 Ohm resistor.
-* A6 to one end of a 330 Ohm resistor, and the other end to VGA pin 13 (HSYNC).
-Also connect this to GND via the 100 Ohm resistor.
-* A5 to one end of a 330 Ohm resistor, and the other end to VGA pin 14 (VSYNC).
-Also connect this to GND via the 100 Ohm resistor.
 * All the grounds (pins 5,6,7,8,9) together, and to Espruino's ground.

 ![VGA Connections](VGA.png)

 ### Software

+Full resolution:

 ```
 var g = require('tv').setup({ type : "vga",